Elizabeth Farrow

-Mary Elizabeth Farrow (later Rapp; August 10, 1926 – March 9, 2010) was a pitcher who played in the All-American Girls Professional Baseball League.
+Mary Elizabeth Farrow (later Rapp; August 10, 1926 – March 9, 2010) was a pitcher who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 7", 130 lb., she batted and threw right handed.

 Born in Peoria, Illinois, Farrow was a below average pitcher in her only season in the league.
 She joined the Minneapolis Millerettes in its 1944 season and then was traded to the Rockford Peaches during the midseason.